 The giant Mountain Ash trees loom overhead throughout the Dandenongs including the William Ricketts Sanctuary, filtering the light and the damp, the shaded environment is perfect for sustaining the moss that grows here giving life and definition to the sculptures.

 I’d first seen a photo of William Ricketts Sanctuary online several years before our visit and added it to our ‘must-see’ list for when we had a spare day in Melbourne.
 I’m really thankful to whoever posted that gorgeous photo and inspired our visit.
 It would be worth the trip out from the city for this garden alone, let alone the many other attractions that the Dandenong Ranges and Yarra Valley region have to offer.

 William Ricketts (1898-1993) was a jeweller by trade but it’s his legacy of kiln-fired clay sculptures on his property in the Dandenong Ranges that he is known for.

 He was inspired by his frequent visits to central Australia in the 1950s and 1960s where he spent time with the Pitjantjatjara and Arrernte Aboriginal people of the areas.
 In 70’s he visited India on a spiritual journey which he claimed influenced him profoundly and its influence is seen in his work and philosophy.

 He settled on the property on Mount Dandenong in 1934 where he started the works seen today in the garden and continued to work on them until his death in 1993.

-Interestingly I’m told Ricketts wasn’t cconsidered a technically great potter and sculptor, something I understand relates to technique resulting in cracks in some of the works.
-He was however able to evoke emotion and meaning from a lump of clay and for that in my opinion he was truly gifted.
+Interestingly I’m told Ricketts wasn’t considered a technically great potter and sculptor, something that I understand relates to his technique resulting in cracks in some of the works.
+He was, however, able to evoke emotion and meaning from a lump of clay and for that, in my opinion, he was truly gifted.

 The sculpture garden